 Specifies the timezone you are in.
 This is measured in the number of hours west of GMT you are.
 5 is EST, 8 is PST.
 Negative numbers indicate hours east of GMT.
-If you specify dst, the system will operate under daylight savings time.
+If you specify dst, the system will convert to and from daylight savings time when appropriate.